nicosalm/salm.dev/src/writing/cs-data-science-done-right/index.md

 Instead, you develop deep mathematical or statistical maturity that carries you far beyond any specific tool or framework.
 Real analysis teaches you to think rigorously about limits and continuity---and yes, working through Rudin (our own UW-Madison Walter Rudin's *Principles of Mathematical Analysis*) will make you a fundamentally better thinker.
 Advanced statistical theory gives you the foundation to understand why methods work, not just how to apply them.

+Nevertheless, there is hardly a more efficient pathway than CS + Data Science for getting exposure to the entire ecosystem.
+You touch machine learning, databases, visualization, big data systems, and business applications all within a structured curriculum.
+For someone who wants to get into the field quickly and start contributing, it's hard to beat.

 That said, if I had to do it all over again, I think I'd choose CS + Math or CS + Stats.
 The mathematical maturity you develop creates a foundation that transcends any particular technology.

 Ultimately, the choice depends on your goals: breadth and efficiency (CS + DS) or depth and long-term foundation (CS + Math/Stats).
 The key is intentionally taking the right classes and collecting the right skills, rather than opting for the easy road, collecting credentials, and walking out the door.